zavolanlab/mirflowz/README.md

    expected format.

-5. **OPTIONAL**: A **BED6** file with regions for which to produce [ASCII-style alignment pileups][ascii-pileups] for.
+5. **OPTIONAL**: A **BED6** file with regions for which to produce [ASCII-style alignment pileups][ascii-pileups].
 If not provided, no pileups will be generated.
-Refer [here][bed-format] to see the expected format.
+See [here][bed-format] for the expected format.

 > General note: If you want to process the genome resources before use (e.g.,
 > filtering), you can do that, but make sure the formats of any modified